 Very good adhesion

 The adhesion of the zinc layer to the blasted surface is very good and ensures a long service life to the steel.
-The appearance of a zinc sprayed layer looks smooth and there are no drippers.
+The appearance of a zinc sprayed layer looks smooth.
 Zinc spraying does not bend the steel and offers more options for large dimensions.

 Benefits of thermal zinc spraying